TritonDataCenter/manta-mola/docs/mpu-gc-overview.md

 8. Delete the original cleanup file from Manta.

-If at any point in steps 2-6, an error occurs for a given MPU, the MPU will be dropped from the stream, and no further records will be garbage collected.
-This is to ensure that records are always deleted in a safe order: the part records first, as they are entries in the upload directory, followed by the upload directory, followed by the finalizing record, as it is the only definitive evidence that an MPU was finalized and thus can be safely garbage collected.
+If at any point in steps 2-6, an error occurs for a given MPU, the script will log an error and drop the MPU from the stream.
+This ensures no other records will be garbage collected for the MPU.
+(The cleanup script itself will continue trying to clean up other MPUs in the instructions stream, as they may not be affected by the same errors as other MPUs.)

+The order of record deletion is key here to ensure MPUs are cleaned up in a safe
+order: The finalizing record must be deleted last, as it is the definitive evidence that an MPU was deleted.
+Parts are entries in the upload directory, so they should be deleted prior to the upload directory.
+This means part records are deleted first, followed by the upload directory, followed by the finalizing record.

+If an MPU could not be fully cleaned up by the cleanup script due to a transient error, at the least, the finalizing record is preserved, and the MPU will be listed in the instructions produced by the next run of the MPU GC job.

 # Running a GC manually